hamkjb/Powershell/README.md

 <h1>Purpose of Powershell Repo</h1>

-This repository hosts a collection of PowerShell scripts designed to streamline and automate various administrative tasks.
-From updating system configurations to removing obsolete software, these scripts are crafted to enhance efficiency and reliability in IT operations.
-Whether you're a sysadmin or a developer looking to simplify routine tasks, these scripts provide the tools to automate with confidence.
+This repository hosts a collection of PowerShell scripts created to streamline and automate various administrative tasks.
+Whether you're a sysadmin or a developer looking to simplify routine tasks, these scripts may provide the tools to automate with confidence.

 <h2>RSAT-AD</h2>